 As a casual, very infrequent editor, I echo everyone else's complaints that it's intimidating to have your additions reverted by the old guard who seem to have an increasingly particular vision of the site.

 Wise that you omit adding other credible sources that do not agree with the main editor's views.
-What you're describing sounds like already preserving their work, no matter if it happens to be provide credible info or not.
+What you're describing sounds like already preserving their work, no matter if it happens to be provide info based on multiple convergent sources or not.

 It’s not supposed to have many rules (according to the Jimbo gospel), but admins apply policy pages as law , and given how many inane and convoluted policies there are, you can be censured for practically anything with the right quote.
 You can see these sockpuppet brigades watching and pouncing on the edit history of any semi controversial page.